 American Council on Exercise allows us to expand to 10 new sites in 2017.

 After collaboration with multiple partners over the years, the American Council on Exercise (ACE) has presented us with the opportunity to open 10 new sites in 2017 to focus on the health of the Northeast San Fernando Valley.

-Now, in 2018, we are pushing forward with our newest campaign, AMPED (America Moves to Prevent/Evitar Diabetes) with the idea of creating L.A.'s Largest FREE Diabetes Prevention & Exercise Program.
+With this new campaign, we are creating L.A.'s Largest FREE Diabetes Prevention & Exercise Program.
 With a dedicated research team led by 2 graduate students, and the added support from ACE, Providence Health & Services, Valley Presbyterian Hospital, and CSUN Kinesiology Department, we aim to prove the efficacy of our Nationally Recognized Program.
 With our data collection we hope to gain the necessary support from Public Health, CSU Institutions, Community Colleges, Los Angeles City, Los Angeles County, and politicians to expand our program throughout California and the country.